 The Curriculum and Standards Committee has monitored the development of the evolving curriculum and has spent a great deal of time continuing to support the School's Change Plans.
 Governors have also supported and validated the school self-evaluation.
-All governors have access to key data (pupil achievement and progress) at both governing body and committee level, so that they can be sure that the school is on track to fulfil its ambitious targets for all pupils.
+All governors have access to key data (pupil achievement and progress), so that they can be sure that the school is on track to fulfil its ambitious targets for all pupils.
 The headteacher consistently maintains pupil tracking systems and provides the governing body with regular updates on the progress of key groups of children.
 This means governors are able to challenge the performance of some groups, where it may not meet targets.